Another Alcaraz-Djokovic epic? Can Gauff challenge Swiatek?

 Rafael Nadal, Djokovic's long-time rival who plans to retire next year, is missing as he continues to recover from the hip surgery that has kept him out of almost the whole season.

-Is this Gauff's time & could Swiatek's stranglehold end?
+Is this Gauff's time and will Swiatek's stranglehold end?

 Expectation has surrounded Gauff ever since she arrived on the scene as a 15-year-old phenomenon in 2019.